About the programme

 These are the overarching questions addressed by the Master of Science (MSc) in Integrated Food Studies.

 During the study programme, you will gain an understanding of the sociological aspects of the role of food in society and learn to work with different methods of studying food systems and consumption.
-Thus, you become an expert in innovative solutions aimed at food waste, combatting climate change, ensuring sustainability, and addressing environmental problems associated with food production and consumption.
+Thus, you become an expert in innovative solutions aimed at food waste, combating climate change, ensuring sustainability, and addressing environmental problems associated with food production and consumption.

 The compulsory courses provide an in-depth introduction to food systems and transition, social-science theory and methods, and food science approaches.
 You acquire skills in qualitative and quantitative methods of working with consumption and food systems.